calstar/EngineDesign/examples/pintle_engine/README_full_engine_optimizer.md

 - **System / flight**
   - Use tank‑pressure profiles consistent with the COPV constraints.
-  - Optionally run a flight simulation (`_run_flight_simulation`) for good candidates to check trajectory‑level performance.
+  - Optionally run a flight simulation (`_run_flight_simulation`) for good candidates to check trajectory-level performance.

 All of these are folded into the **multi‑objective cost function** with carefully tuned weights and penalties, so that only designs that satisfy performance, stability, geometry, and thermal constraints can be accepted.